Atheros33/Minecraft-LoupGarou-Raspberry/README.md

 This simple docker-compose file allows you to install, run and configure a minecraft server on Raspberry Pi with the [LoupGarou plug-in](https://github.com/leomelki/LoupGarou).

 ## Prerequesite
-:warning: The LoupGarout plug-in appears to be as not maintened anymore (last update: April 2020).
+:warning: The LoupGarou plug-in appears to be as not maintened anymore (last update: April 2020).
 Accordingly, it has been designed for the **1.15.2** version of Minecraft and **have to** run on this version.

 You need to have a functionning version of Docker (tutorial available online: [example](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl) (for Raspi, obviously))